c1au6i0/labor/README.md

 ![](inst/gifs_readme/check_folder.gif)

-The report generated, indicates the absolute and over the total number of files missplaced.
-It also lists the misplaced files.
+The report generated indicates the absolute and over the total number of files misplaced and it lists them.